OpenConext/Stepup-tiqr/README.md

 ----------------------

 The default locale is based on the user agent.
 When the user switches its locale the selected preference is stored inside a browser cookie (stepup_locale).
-The cookie is set on naked domain of the requested domain (for tiqr.stepup.example.com this is example.com).
+The cookie is set on naked domain of the requested domain (for tiqr.dev.openconext.local this is dev.openconext.local).

 Authentication and registration flows
 -------------------------------------

 The application provides internal (SpBundle) and a remote service provider.
-Instructions for this are given on the homepage of this Tiqr project [Homepage](https://tiqr.stepup.example.com/app_dev.php/).
+Instructions for this are given on the homepage of this Tiqr project [Homepage](https://tiqr.dev.openconext.local/).

 ![flow](docs/flow.png)
 <!---